fjahr/video_audio/readme.md

 ## Usage

 1. Move the video file (mp4) and all audio files (mp3s) into the `in` folder.
-2. Edit your `script.py` file in the root folder.
+2. Add your `script.py` file in the root folder.
 You will need to add the name of the video file and all the audio files together with the time in the video they should start (in seconds).
 Use `script.example.py` for reference.
 3. Run the `main.py` file from the main folder: